TobenderZephyr/dsabot/README.md

 This command can be used to roll dice.
 To use it one has to put in the number of dice to use as the *x* and the number of sides as the *y* in between those Numbers stands W/D which simply means dice(D) or the german word "Würfel" (W).
 Theoretically it doesn't matter what Letter is in between but for roleplay gamers this should feel natural.

+ie `!roll 3w20`

 ### !heads
 Throw a coin.
 Heads or Tails?

 ## Tracking System
-As this Bot should help with tracking your character, simply attach your .tda file in a private message.
+As this Bot should help with tracking your character, simply attach your .tdc file in a private message.

 ### !ep / !ap [Value]
 Probes on your attributes.
-Rolls 1 dice and compares it with the given value.
+Rolls 1 die and compares it with the given value.
 Rolls another, if returned number is 1 or 20.

 ie `!ep 11`